AnthonyCxx/Notes-and-Writeups/C++/Object-Oriented Programming/Methods.md

 to increase performance at runtime.
 For a function to be a valid constant expression, it must be exceedingly simple, like a function with no more than one return statement or a constructor with just an [initializer list](https://www.educative.io/edpresso/what-are-initializer-lists-in-cpp).
 Constant expressions cannot be virtual or a coroutine, must return a literal type (i.e. not a user-defined type like a class), and cannot contain a whole slew of things, including but not limited to: a _try_/_catch_ block, any uninitialized variables, or variables that aren't literal types.
+If a constant expression contains any of these things, the _constexpr_ keyword will be ignored.

 ```C++
 #include <iostream>